 How time flies.
 I have been researching, practicing and supervising psychotherapy for over 35 years.
 When I began graduate school Hans Eysenck’s claims that psychotherapy was not effective, and likely harmful, was widely disseminated and believed.
 To say the least, it was not an optimistic time to be in training to become a psychologist.
 Read more

-What is a Peer Consultation Group?Posted on October 3, 2016 by Kristen Moran
+What is a Peer Consultation Group?by Kristen Moran on October 3, 2016 Last updated on September 1, 2020

 The term peer consultation may sound fairly self-explanatory, but many practicing therapists aren’t aware of what a peer consultation group is, what functions it serves and the benefits of joining or forming one.
 With that in mind, we put together an article to answer these questions.

 A peer consultation group is a group of professionals that meet on a regular basis to discuss difficult cases, ethical dilemmas and the impact of their work on their health and state of mind.
 Peer consultation groups are an important means for meeting the needs of private practitioners to improve their therapeutic effectiveness, provide practical help and counter isolation and burnout.

 Although members of a peer consultation group receive input and suggestions for dealing with their clients, the individual receiving the consultation advice is solely responsible for their actions and interactions with their clients.
 Being part of a peer consultation group may be helpful but does not replace all forms of professional support.
 Thus consultation is distinguished from supervision, where a professional supervisor is legally and ethically responsible for the actions and interactions with clients.